entrez/beluga-cli/README.md

 ### file manipulation:

-**cp** : copy a file to, from, or within the origin, resulting in duplicate copies at the origin and destination.
+**cp** : copy a file to, from, or within the origin, resulting in duplicate copies at the source and destination.
 usage: `beluga-cli cp [-is] <localpath> <cdn://uri> or <cdn://uri> <localpath> or <cdn://uri> <cdn://uri>`

 **mv** : move a file to, from, or within the server, deleting the original and keeping the new copy.